 What the Headlines Get Wrong

 The first misconception is structural: that carriers are fleeing AI risk the way they fled asbestos or environmental liability.
 That’s not what the filings show.
 An exclusion endorsement isn’t a verdict on a risk category — it’s a tool for separating known exposure from unknown exposure.
 When a carrier files a general liability exclusion for AI-generated content, they’re not saying “we will never touch this.”
 They’re saying “we won’t price this at standard GL rates until we understand what we’re pricing.”
-Often the same carrier that files an exclusion endorsement is simultaneously developing a specialty AI coverage product, or piloting sublimit structures for select accounts.
+And the proof that exclusion isn’t the final word is sitting one layer up in the same market: while incumbents file exclusions on their standard forms, a wave of standalone AI liability products has launched alongside them.
 The two activities are not contradictory — they’re the same bet expressed at different layers of the market.

 The second misconception runs in the opposite direction, and we hear it most often from legal and technology commentators who find the insurance alarm-ism tedious: “These are just standard exclusions.
 This happens all the time.
 Cyber exclusions went the same way fifteen years ago.”
 There’s a version of that argument that’s true — exclusions do often precede specialty markets, and that pattern probably holds here.
 But the “nothing has changed” framing ignores something important about the specific language in these filings.
 These definitions are not typical.
 They’re unusually broad in ways that have real consequences for companies that haven’t looked closely at what they’re signing.